Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \subsubsection{Path Patching as Recursive Interchange Interventions}

-Path patching \citep{wang2023interpretability, goldowskydill2023localizing, Hanna:2023, zhang2024towards, prakash2024finetuning} is a variety of interchange intervention analysis that targets the connections between variables rather than variables themselves.
-We can perform recursive interchange interventions on a model $\model$ processing a base input $\base$ that simulates `sender' variables $\hiddenneurons$ taking on intervened values from a source input $\source$, restricting the effect of this intervention to receiver variables $\mathbf{R}$ while freezing variables $\mathbf{F}$.
+Path patching \citep{wang2023interpretability, goldowskydill2023localizing, Hanna:2023, zhang2024towards, prakash2024finetuning} is a type of interchange intervention analysis that targets the connections between variables rather than variables themselves.
+To perform a path patch, we use a recursive interchange intervention on a model $\model$ processing a base input $\base$ that simulates `sender' variables $\hiddenneurons$ taking on intervened values from a source input $\source$, restricting the effect of this intervention to receiver variables $\mathbf{R}$ while freezing variables $\mathbf{F}$.

-Each receiver variable takes on a value determined by the $\source$ input for the sender variables $\hiddenneurons$ while fixing $\mathbf{F}$ to be the value determined by $\base$ input.
-For receiver variable $R \in \mathbf{R}$, define an interchange intervention
+Each receiver variable takes on a value determined by the $\source$ input for the sender variables $\hiddenneurons$ while fixing $\mathbf{F}$ to be the value determined by the $\base$ input.
+For receiver variable $R \in \mathbf{R}$, define an interchange intervention:

-The path patch is the intervention resulting from the receiver variables $\{R_1, \dots, R_k\} = \mathbf{R}$ taking on the value determined by each of their interventions.
-Define the recursive interchange intervention:
+The path patch is a recursive interchange intervention resulting from the receiver variables $\{R_1, \dots, R_k\} = \mathbf{R}$ taking on the value determined by each of the basic interchange interventions:

 The intervened model $\model_{\base \cup \intpsett}$ has a patched path according to the definition of \cite{wang2023interpretability}.
 Simpler path patching experiments will not freeze any variables, meaning $\mathbf{F} = \varnothing$.
 We show a visualization below, where $\hiddenneurons = \{H_{11}\}$ is the sender neuron, $\mathbf{R} = \{H_{32}\}$ is the receiver neuron, and $\mathbf{F} = \{H_{22}\}$ is a neuron we would like to keep frozen (meaning it has no effect in computing the value of the patched receiver node).